Tickle Your Brain

 Did You Know?

-• The world record for tallest ice cream cone is 9 feet.
+• The current world record for the heaviest pumpkin is 2,749 pounds